 Logo

-Chances are, if you think of a brand name, they might be another brand with the same name.
+Chances are, if you think of a brand name, it might be another brand with the same name.
 So to separate your brand from your competitors, you have to design a logo that speaks with your:

 1. Uniqueness - You want to ensure that when people see your logo without the name, they will know it is your brand.